Erythronium propullans (Dwarf Trout Lily)

 More photos

 Photos by K. Chayka taken at Nerstrand Big Woods State Park, Rice County.
-Photos courtesy Peter M. Dziuk taken at Eloise Butler Wildflower Garden, Minneapolis.
+Photos by Peter M. Dziuk taken at Eloise Butler Wildflower Garden, Minneapolis.
+Other photos courtesy Tony Ernst.

 Comments